Jump to main content Jump to navigation Jump to footer

 Durable and long-lasting

-EPD for life cycle assessments and CO₂ calculations
+EPD for assessment of life cycle analyses and CO₂ calculations

-Future access to the same visual expression and technical qualities
+Future availability of the same visual appearance and technical qualities

 Established routines for testing and quality control